MathewSachin/MathewSachin.GitHub.io/blog/_posts/2016-11-5-chrome-dino-hack.md

 ## Immortality
 - After every command press enter.

+> If the following commands don't work, try again by changing `gameover` to `gameOver`.

 - We store the original game over function in a variable:
 ```js
 var original = Runner.prototype.gameover